 Student Health Insurance

-All degree-seeking students and all international and exchange students at Emory University are required to have health insurance, purchased through the university ($2,744 annually, with half-year options available) or through a comparable United States domiciled plan.
+All degree-seeking students and all international and exchange students at Emory University are required to have health insurance, purchased through the university ($2,936 annually, with half-year options available) or through a comparable United States domiciled plan.
 A waiver process that includes documentation of a comparable health insurance plan is required of those seeking to have the Emory Health Insurance fee waived.
-If you are not planning to use the Emory insurance plan and do not request a waiver, your student account will automatically be charged.
+If you are not planning to use the Emory insurance plan and do not request a waiver, you will see the charge for health insurance on your student account.